ArduCustom/arducustom.github.io/v/dev/ArduPlane/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pitch axis angle controller I gain maximum\.
-Constrains the maximum motor output that the I gain will output
+Constrains the maximum pitch rate that the I gain will output

 +-----------+-------+